Guy's, King's and St Thomas' RFC: St Thomas' Hospital Football Club

 St Thomas' Hospital Football Club was officially established in 1864.
 They first played on Clapham Common, using the Clock Tavern as their changing room.
 They later moved to the Lambeth Palace Grounds and in 1897 moved to Chiswick, where they stayed for over half a century until in the 1950s they moved to Cobham.
 The club's success in the United Hospitals Cup came early on in 1878 and they went on to win it a further 15 times.
 Between 1892 and 1897 they were undefeated in the competition.
 In 1892 the team was regarded by contemporaries as "the only hospital which has so far mastered a scientific game, or which has been able to hold its own in first-class company."

 Eleven international players have won their caps whilst playing for St Thomas' from J H Dewhurst in 1887 to M A Smith in 1970.
 A further 18 club members have played for the Barbarians.

 In 1982 the Medical Schools of Guy's and St Thomas' Hospitals merged creating the United Medical and Dental Schools ("UMDS") and this in turn led to the eventual merger between Guy's and St Thomas' Hospital Rugby Clubs in the early 1990s.
-In 1999 King's College London merged with UMDS to create Guy's, Kings and St. Thomas' Schools of Medicine, Dentistry and Biomedical Sciences, and this led to the creation of a GKT Rugby team.
+In 1999 King's College London merged with UMDS to create Guy's, King's and St. Thomas' Schools of Medicine, Dentistry and Biomedical Sciences, and this led to the creation of a GKT Rugby team.